Abdallah-Tah/django/README.md

 ## Overview

 This project aims to simplify the experience of learning and practicing yoga by teaching users how to properly perform Asanas (yoga postures).
-Developed as part of the COS 457: Database Systems course at the University of Southern Maine, this web application is built using Python FastAPI and HTML.
+Developed as part of the COS 457: Database Systems course at the University of Southern Maine, this web application is built using Python Django and HTML.

 ## Authors